Our Minister in Residence Program

 Jan and I are back home in Southeast Kansas after a clergy career that took us to five pastorates, two college chaplaincies and three interim ministries in Kansas, Illinois, Missouri, Oklahoma, and Florida.
 We have a home on a little lake outside of the small town, Girard Kansas, where we both were born and raised.
 It has been a joy to be back in the community and the church where we grew up, where we were married over 45 years ago, and where I was ordained.
 I completed my last interim ministry a few months ago, so for the first time in decades, retirement allows us to sit and sing together in the pews.
 Jan created her own career path while following a clergy spouse.
 She worked in event planning and academic fundraising and development at the University of Chicago and at my alma mater (Phillips Theological Seminary) and did various other development work.
 She concluded her working career with two stints as Assistant to Executive Directors at Philbrook Museum (Tulsa, OK) and Cummer Museum of Art & Gardens (Jacksonville, FL).
 We have a daughter, Sarah, who works in banking and finance in Tampa, FL, and a son, Gracin, who teaches online English to Chinese speaking persons while pursuing songwriting and guitar/mandolin gigs with local bluegrass/Americana groups.
 If grandchildren ever come our way, we will supply them with large doses of Vitamin N (Nature) at our home where we enjoy fishing, kayaking, bicycling and birdwatching.
 If we’re stuck indoors for amateur days, Kent breaks out the guitar, harmonica and piano and Jan gets out the watercolors or some other art project.
 Retirement (which Kent enthusiastically refers to as a salary without a job description) allows more time for reading and wide-ranging conversations.

-We are most excited about being in San Miguel with y'all - thank you for this opportunity!
-A major highlight for us is that while we're there we'll celebrate our 50th wedding anniversary!
-It's hard to believe it's been so many wonderful years together, and we are deeply thankful for each other.
+We are most excited about being in San Miguel once again with y'all - thank you for this opportunity!
 Joan was born and raised near Chicago and went to college at Mizzou; I was born near Cleveland, raised in Florida (hence the "y'all"), and went to both Princeton Univ. and Princeton Seminary in the 1960s.
 We met in Colorado (at a Young Life camp), were married in Seattle, and have since lived in California (the Bay Area), Colorado for many years, Arizona, and now Salem, Oregon since 2007.
 We've also lived in Brisbane, Australia, where Joan did a teacher exchange in 1996 (she's a mostly retired elementary teacher), 9 different times in New Zealand, where I've served as interim pastor in various churches beginning in 2002, and even a few months in Melaque, on the Pacific Coast south of Puerto Vallarta (where we came to know and appreciate Dean & Nancy Underwood).
 So we've learned to trust God's leading wherever he guides us and to appreciate the marvelous diversity of God's world and peoples.

 Over the years I've served as both the pastor of small to medium sized churches, and also on the staff of large churches, and found all those experiences to be powerful expressions of God's love and people.
 Sometimes the challenges are great, to be sure, but it is special to sense God's guidance and leading of his people throughout the world.
 We are linked together as Christ's Body wherever we happen to be.
 And it's reassuring to know that wherever we are, God is!